Jraberd, Martakert: History

 During the Soviet period, the village was a part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

-The village has been administered by the Republic of Artsakh since the First Nagorno-Karabakh War.
-The village is on the Nagorno-Karabakh Line of Contact.
-There have been allegations of ceasefire violations in the village's vicinity.
+The village was administered by the Republic of Artsakh after the First Nagorno-Karabakh War.
+The village was on the Nagorno-Karabakh Line of Contact and there were allegations of ceasefire violations in the village's vicinity.

 Jraberd Fortress

 Hasan Jalalyan, the founder of the princely family that ruled the Principality of Khachen lived at the fortress of Jraberd, located in the mountains to the west of Maghavuz, southwest of Tonashen, close to the Yerits Mankants Monastery.

 Economy and culture

 The village is part of the community of Martakert.

 Demographics

 The village had 63 inhabitants in 2005, and 88 inhabitants in 2015.